xorJane/mpibind/tutorials/gmis25/module2.md

 In another environment, `lstopo` would allow you to re-create the images shown above, but we only have the text-output version of this function working on AWS.
 For that reason, `lstopo` defaults to `lstopo-no-graphics` for this tutorial.

-#### Hands-on exercise A: Experimenting with `lstopo`
+#### Hands-on exercise B: Experimenting with `lstopo`

-By default, `lstopo` and `lstopo-no-graphics` show the topology of the machine you're logged into.
+By default, `lstopo` shows the topology of the machine you're logged into.
 Alternatively, you can pass an `.xml` file describing the topology of a *different* machine to see the topology of that machine.

 From your AWS desktop, try the following: